sahitj001/frontend-applications/README.md

 # 💻 Frontend-applications
 For this course I will learn how to create visualisations from external data.
 This data will then be visualized in D3.
-The website will be made with React.
+This visualization will then be rendered through a Javascript framework: React.

 ## 📩 Debriefing
 ![test](img/vk.png)